 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Do you know how many horses have died at the Cheltenham Festival since 2000?
-As many as 76 animals.
-That’s more than three per year.
+How many horses have died at the Cheltenham Festival since 2000?
+76 individuals who valued their lives.
+That’s more than an average of three per year.

-Horses are raced to the death so that jockeys can collect prize money and spectators can experience a few seconds of fleeting excitement.
-Horses are not servants, athletes, or willing participants in this race.
+Horses are raced to the death so that jockeys, owners, and trainers can collect prize money, and spectators can experience a few seconds of fleeting excitement.
+Horses are not servants, athletes, or willing participants in the races.
 Help PETA end this cruel waste of life – urge these companies to stop sponsoring the Cheltenham Festival.

 What Happens at Cheltenham Festival?

-At the Cheltenham Festival, skittish horses are forced to run over three miles at breakneck speeds while tackling 22 huge fences.
+At the Cheltenham Festival, skittish horses are forced to run up to three miles at breakneck speeds while tackling up to 22 huge fences.
 The course is designed to be difficult to draw in the crowds.

-Horses pushed to race may suffer from heart attacks, bleed from their lungs, or develop painful ulcers.
-At the 2023 Cheltenham Festival, 8-year-old Malinello died from injuries sustained after hitting the 16th fence and falling.
-Four horses were euthanised at the 2022 event after incurring serious injuries.
+Horses pushed to race may suffer from heart attacks, bleeding from their lungs, and broken bones.
+At the 2024 Cheltenham Festival, Highland Hunter and Ose Partir were euthanised after suffering fatal injuries from falls.
+Malinello died in 2023, and four horses were euthanised at the 2022 event after suffering serious injuries.

 Racing Kills Horses